 Dear XYZ,

 On April 20, 2018, the Global Forum on Urban and Regional Resilience (GFURR) at Virginia Tech will host the 2018 Blacksburg Blockchain Symposium (Symposium) – the first blockchain conference of its kind in the Mid-Atlantic region.
-The goal of the Symposium is to bring together innovators, academic experts, and policy-makers to discuss the political, economic, and social impacts of this disruptive and innovative technology.
+The goal of the Symposium is to bring together innovators, academic experts, and policy-makers, yearly, to discuss the political, economic, and social impacts of this disruptive and innovative technology.